abutbul/mcp-ragdocs/README.md

 ## Acknowledgments

-This project is a fork of [qpd-v/mcp-ragdocs](https://github.com/qpd-v/mcp-ragdocs), originally developed by qpd-v.
-The original project provided the foundation for this implementation.
+This project is a fork of [hannesrudolph/mcp-ragdocs](https://github.com/hannesrudolph/mcp-ragdocs), originally developed by qpd-v.
+The original projects provided the foundation for this implementation.